 But not Sheri Herbert, who had planned to take the same trip to Turkey with her husband, Frank.
 The retired couple from Cambridge, Md., had been waiting weeks for their $2,566 refund, and the back-and-forth between AET and the Herberts, documented in a series of e-mails, was becoming maddening.
 The company would promise an expeditious refund, but the money wouldn’t show up, leading to another series of increasingly frustrating exchanges.

 Oddly, while these delays may seem lengthy, they aren’t unusual.
 Although most travel refunds take place within a week, it’s not uncommon to wait four to six weeks to get your money back.
-In some extreme cases, when multiple companies are involved, customers have been on “hold” a year or longer.
+In some extreme cases, when multiple companies are involved, customers have endured holds of a year or longer.
 While it’s possible to take a shortcut by disputing the charge on a credit card bill with the credit card company, that choice isn’t available to someone who paid by check or wired money.
 The only other option is to apply pressure — lots of pressure.

 That’s exactly what the Herberts did, in e-mail after e-mail.
-Their tour had been canceled Nov.
-2, and when they contacted me in late December, they’d been going back and forth with AET for close to two months.
+They canceled their tour on November 2, and when they contacted me in late December, they’d been going back and forth with AET for close to two months.
+(Here’s our guide to resolving your consumer problem.)

-And they weren’t alone.
+They weren’t alone.
 Several other Washington Post readers had called about AET, complaining of difficulties they’d experienced while booking the tours, which included not receiving confirmations when they expected them and slow refunds for canceled tours.
 The cases closely paralleled another set of AET complaints that the Chicago Tribune’s consumer advocate, Jon Yates, investigated in late November.
 Yates was able to secure a refund for most of the travelers.
 The Tribune also terminated its advertising relationship with AET.
+(Related: Why is Sears playing markdown games with me?)

 But as it turned out, only one refund had reached its intended target.
 AET had sent the Herberts’ money to the incorrect bank account.
 It took a few more weeks to straighten out the mistake.
 By mid-January, the Herberts had received all their money, minus an $80 fee.
 After I asked about that, AET refunded all but $25 to the Herberts’ PayPal account, a resolution with which they were happy.